trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 ---------------

-In addition to the defined columns, the Hive connector automatically exposes metadata in a number of hidden columns in each table.
-You can use these columns in your SQL statements like any other column, e.g., they can be selected directly or used in conditional statements.
+In addition to the defined columns, the Hive connector automatically exposes metadata in a number of hidden columns in each table:

 * ``$bucket``: Bucket number for this row